 Corby's portfolio of mixable liqueur brands consists of McGuinness liqueurs (which is Canada's largest mixable liqueur brand family) and Meaghers liqueurs.
-Retail value and volumes for Corby's mixable liqueurs portfolio where slightly ahead of market trends (retail volume and value at -1%) when compared to the same period last year, while the category as a whole declined -2% for volume and -3% for value over this same period.
+Retail value and volumes for Corby's mixable liqueurs portfolio fell behind market trends (retail volume and value at -3%) when compared to the same six-month period last year, while the category as a whole declined -2% for volume and value over this same period.
+In addition to the soft overall liqueur category in Canada, Corby's mixable liqueur brands were adversely impacted during the period by production delays at our third party bottling supplier.
+Management is monitoring and actively taking steps to mitigate recurrence in the future.